nemeott/rust-chess/README.md

 - Get the FEN of a board by calling `get_fen()` on a board object.
 - Iterate over every square using the `rc.SQUARES` constant or get an individual square by using the corresponding constant (ex. `rc.E2`).
 - Create a `Bitboard` from an integer or square.
-  - Supports bitwise operators, shift operators, popcnt, iteration, and conversion to and from a `Square` (TODO: test operations).
+  - Supports bitwise operators, shift operators, popcnt, iteration, and conversion to and from a `Square`.
 - Get many different bitboards for the current board including `board.get_color_bitboard(rc.WHITE)`, `board.get_piece_type_bitboard(rc.PAWN)`, `board.get_checkers_bitboard()`, and more.
 - Create a move from a source and destination square, with an optional promotion piece type using `move = rc.Move(rc.E2, rc.E4)`.
   - Can also create a move from a UCI string using `move = rc.Move("e2e4")` or `move = rc.Move.from_uci("e2e4")`.